ChangWeiTan/TS-Extrinsic-Regression/readme.md

-# Time Series Regression
+# Time Series Extrinsic Regression
-This repository contains the source code for ``Time Series Regression``.
+This repository contains the source code for ``Time Series Extrinsic Regression``.
 We aim to learn the relationship between a time series and a scalar value.
 We note the similarity with a parallel field in the Statistics community known as ``Scalar-on-Function-Regression (SoFR)`` and is working on implementing those methods.

 ## Data
-The archive containing 19 time series regression datasets can be found at [Monash UEA UCR Time Series Regression Archive](http://timeseriesregression.org/).
+The archive containing 19 time series regression datasets can be found at [Monash UEA UCR Time Series Extrinsic Regression Archive](http://timeseriesregression.org/).
 We recommend you to read the [paper](https://arxiv.org/abs/2006.10996) for a detailed discussion of the datasets and their sources.
 For demo, please use the data in the data folder provided in this repository